chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 However, I see AI as a powerful assistant, not a replacement.
 Complex architecture decisions and full project development still require developer expertise.

 At Toyou Feiji, I also worked on integrating AI into our workflow.
 We built an AI chat tool using RAGflow that helped our support team handle customer service issues.
 This tool automated responses to common questions and helped our support team focus on more complex cases.

+## Hobbies

+> What do you do in your free time?

+I enjoy several outdoor activities that help me stay active and balanced.

+I enjoy hiking and badminton for staying active.
+Photography is another passion of mine.
+I love traveling to explore new places and cultures.
+These hobbies help me stay balanced.

 ## Questions